 Photoelectric technology is generally more sensitive than ionization technology at detecting large particles, which tend to be produced in greater amounts by smoldering fires, which may smolder for hours before bursting into flame.
-Sources of these fires may include cigarettes burning in couches or bedding.
+Sources of these fires may include signest the bursting in courbe or bedding. cigarettes burning in couches or bedding.